Treating hip pain and necrosis without core decompression

 Osteonecrosis (called avascular necrosis or aseptic necrosis) is a condition where blood supply to the bone is impeded or disrupted.
 Bone needs circulating blood to regenerate and repair, without blood flow the bone dies.

 Loss of blood flow to the hip is a leading cause of the hip degenerative disease and the need for hip replacement surgery.
-One treatment option in avoidance of hip replacement is core decompression.
+One treatment option in avoidance of total hip replacement is core decompression.

-This surgical procedure involves drilling a hole(s) into the femoral head of the hip to relieve pressure in the bone and hopefully create new blood vessels to nourish the affected areas of the hip.
+Core decompression is considering a “joint sparing” surgery.
+If it works, there can be an avoidance or delay of hip replacement.
+The core decompression surgical procedure involves drilling a hole(s) into the femoral head of the hip to relieve pressure in the bone and hopefully create new blood vessels to nourish the affected areas of the hip.
 The overall success of this treatment is unclear.

 A research team from Canada and the United Kingdom issued troubling findings in patients where core decompression failed and a subsequent total hip replacement was required.